|On this page…|

 Now you modify the model you just created by coupling the two spinning inertias with a simple, ideal gear with a fixed gear ratio.

 From the SimDriveline block library, drag and drop a Simple Gear block into your model.
 Open the block.
 Change the default follower-base gear ratio value to 1.
 Change the Output shaft rotates menu to In same direction as input shaft and click OK.
 The simple gear then represents two gear wheels rotating together at the same rate in the same direction, with one wheel inside the other.
-Reconnect the blocks as shown in the following figure.
+Connect the blocks as shown in the following figure.

-Two Spinning Inertias Coupled by a Gear
+Model with Two Spinning Inertias Coupled by a Gear

 Leave the initial angular velocities at pi in the Inertia blocks.